Nikhil-Wani/Data-structure-and-algorithm/README.md

 In pass n-1, A[0] is compared with A[1], A[1] is compared with A[2] and so on.
 At the end of this pass.
 The smallest element of the list is placed at the first index of the list.

+# Inserttion sort

+Insertion sort is the simple sorting algorithm which is commonly used in the daily lives while ordering a deck of cards.
+In this algorithm, we insert each element onto its proper place in the sorted array.
+This is less efficient than the other sort algorithms like quick sort, merge sort, etc.

+Consider an array A whose elements are to be sorted.
+Initially, A[0] is the only element on the sorted set.
+In pass 1, A[1] is placed at its proper index in the array.

+In pass 2, A[2] is placed at its proper index in the array.
+Likewise, in pass n-1, A[n-1] is placed at its proper index into the array.

+To insert an element A[k] to its proper index, we must compare it with all other elements i.e. A[k-1], A[k-2], and so on until we find an element A[j] such that, A[j]<=A[k].

+All the elements from A[k-1] to A[j] need to be shifted and A[k] will be moved to A[j+1].

 #